sososkxksodkd/Amogus/README.md

     if bpFinal then bpFinal.Position = targetPos end root.CFrame = targetCFrame
 end

-RunService.Stepped:Connect(function()
-    if RyuConfig.Noclip or RyuConfig.AutoFarm then
-        local char = LocalPlayer.Character
-        if char then
-            for _, v in pairs(char:GetChildren()) do
-                if v:IsA("BasePart") and v.Name ~= "HumanoidRootPart" and v.CanCollide then
-                    v.CanCollide = false
-                end
-            end
-        end
-    end
-end)

 --// ============================================================================
 --// HARMONY CORE: 1-BY-1 FARM, QUEST FUSION & FAIL-SAFE